LumaKernel/cargo-glue/README.md

     ret
 }

-// The following code was expanded by `cargo-equip`.
+// The following code was expanded by `cargo-glue`.

 #[allow(unused)]
 mod __cargo_equip {